zjengjie/inbot-utils/README.md

 # Introduction

 Inbot-utils is a collection of utility classes that we use at [Inbot](http://inbot.io).
+It's where we put anything reusable/valuable enough that it would be inconvenient to not have around.

 # Install from maven cental